-Alan C. Tidwell is currently the Director of the Center for Australian, New Zealand and Pacific Studies located in the Edmund A. Walsh School of Foreign Service at Georgetown University.
-From 2001 through 2004 he was a program officer with the United States Institute of Peace, where he focused on conflict resolution and education.
-His area of specialization includes work on conflict in the Australasian region.
-Prior to joining the Institute in 2001, he was a senior lecturer in management at Macquarie Graduate School of Management in Sydney, Australia, where he taught courses in conflict resolution and negotiation.
-Tidwell served for several years as director (1995-97) and deputy director (1992-94) of the Centre for Conflict Resolution at Macquarie University and as acting executive director and research director (1994-95) of the Australian Centre for American Studies at Sydney University.
-In 1999, he was honored by Macquarie University with an Outstanding Teaching Award.
-Tidwell holds a Ph.D. in international relations from the University of Kent at Canterbury, England, a master of professional ethics from the University of New South Wales, and an M.S. in conflict resolution from George Mason University.
+Dr. Alan Tidwell is the Director of the Center for Australian, New Zealand and Pacific Studies (CANZPS) at the Georgetown University Walsh School of Foreign Service.
+His areas of interest include the Australian-American alliance, politics of foreign affairs, smaller states, and conflict resolution.
+Prior to joining Georgetown University, he was a program officer with the United States Institute of Peace, where he specialized in conflict resolution and capacity building in Southeast Asia.
+His work focused particularly on the peace processes in Mindanao and Aceh.
+In 1992, Tidwell, a Washington D.C. native, moved to Sydney, Australia where he was a senior lecturer in senior lecturer at the Graduate School of Management specializing in conflict resolution and negotiation.
+He also served as the research director of the Australian Centre for American Studies at the Sydney University.
+Tidwell holds a Ph.D. in international relations from the University of Kent, a Masters in professional ethics from the University of New South Wales, and a Masters degree in conflict management from George Mason University.